confluentinc/ksql/docs/installation/server-config/config-reference.rst

 KSQL Configuration Parameter Reference
 ======================================

-Here are some common configuration properties that you might want to customize.
+Here are some common configuration properties that you can customize.

 .. contents::
     :local: